Generic Name: Methenamine (meth EN a meen)

 If OVERDOSE is suspected:

-- If you have any questions about methenamine, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about methenamine, please talk with your doctor, nurse, pharmacist, or other health care provider.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Drug class: urinary anti-infectives